Fresh Cranberry relish; the brightly colored, super simple, 4-ingredient, sweet-tart, tummy soothing classic holiday side dish!

 Then pour in pulpy orange juice and stir to combine.

-Mix well and then pour in your sugar, don’t pour it all in at once, sometimes your oranges are super sweet, sometimes they are not, your sugar amount will depend on how sweet you want it.
+Stir well and then pour in all natural cane sugar, don’t pour it all in at once, sometimes your oranges are super sweet, sometimes they are not, your sugar amount will depend on how sweet you want it.
 I also like to allow it to sit with the sugar for an hour or so, then adjust as necessary, adding a bit more if needed.

 Stir until well incorporated.
 Then at this point if desired, refrigerate until ready to serve, may make ahead 4-5 days.